reactjs/react-tutorial/README.md

 # React Tutorial

-This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).
+This is the React comment box example from [the React Tutorial (v15.3.2)](https://github.com/facebook/react/blob/v15.3.2/docs/docs/tutorial.md).

 ## To use